SplinterSword/EduAgent/README.md

 - Finding relevant references and citations requires extensive research
 - Maintaining engagement with study materials can be difficult

-EduAgent addresses these challenges by providing AI-powered tools that automate these tasks, allowing users to focus on understanding and applying knowledge rather than spending time on mechanical tasks.
+EduAssistant addresses these challenges by providing AI-powered tools that automate these tasks, allowing users to focus on understanding and applying knowledge rather than spending time on mechanical tasks.

-## How to use EduAgent
+## How to use EduAssistant

-1. Visit the EduAgent web application (live link on the side of the github page)
+1. Visit the EduAssistant web application (live link on the side of the github page)
 2. Upload or paste your educational content
 3. Choose from our AI-powered tools:
    - **Summarizer**: Get concise summaries of your content